raamch/fuclone/README.md

 ------
 1. Fuclone.ini file: Key file storing connection details to all environments in separate sections which must enclosed between []. ini file is self explanatory for section parameters.

 	1.1.
-FUCLONE section stores local database connection info and this is mandatory and 1st section in file.
+FUCLONE section stores local database connection info, Network Proxy and this is mandatory and 1st section in file.
+If you dont use proxy, then leave the 2 proxy values empty.
+If you only one proxy for both http and https, then fill the same proxy server name for both.

 	1.1.
 You can add any number of Fusion environments as sections, which can be passed on as run time option using switches --env or -e followed by the environment name.
 If no environment name is passed then, 2nd section is considered for Fusion connection details.